-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - jar: used to analyze Java JAR containers.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - jar: used to analyze Java JAR containers.

 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - class: specify the path of the class to be executed.
-If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file. - pdf: used to run and analyze PDF documents.
+If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file.